Cotham School Special Educational Needs and Disability Information Report

 The LA will then consider the request based upon all of the information contained in the paperwork and make a decision as to whether your child’s needs are sufficiently severe and complex enough or of lifelong duration to require a Statutory Assessment.
 If this is the case they will ask you and all of the professionals involved with your child to write a report outlining your child’s needs.

 After considering all of the reports the LA will make a decision and if they agree that your child’s needs are severe, complex and lifelong then they will write, in consultation with you, an EHCP.
-This plan will outline your child’s needs, how the support they need will be implemented in school, and any additional resources if any, will be funded by the LA.
+This plan will outline your child’s needs, how the support they need will be implemented in school and any additional resources that are required.

 If your child requires this high level of support they may also need specialist support in school from professionals outside school.
 In either case, if it is felt that additional resources could be purchased to support the progress of the individual student, the school may rarely be able to make an application for Top-up funding to the LA.